entisys360/guidelines/powershell/README.md

-# Contributor Styleguide
+# Contributor Guidelines
 > Coding, style and configuration guidelines for Powershell scripting

 This is the place to find succinct, authoritative answers when creating or reviewing Powershell code.

 ## Guidelines

 Undefined

-## Ammendments, exceptions and conflicts

-Undefined
+For internal coding conventions see the [styleguide](styleguide.md).

 ## Links